Enedis-OSS/chutney/GETTING_STARTED.md

 ### Run in local-dev mode manually
 To launch Chutney in _local-dev_ mode, use
 * the classpath of [packaging/local-dev](chutney/packaging/local-dev) module
-* `com.chutneytesting.ServerBootstrap` as main class
+* `fr.enedis.chutney.ServerBootstrap` as main class

 ## <a name="code"></a> How to code